leangjia/blender_docs/manual/addons/node/node_wrangler.rst

 Labels can be copied from labels (names) of active node :kbd:`Shift-V`, or from names (labels) of nodes that are linked to selected ones or from the names of sockets that the selected nodes are linked to.
-All options will be revealed in sub-menu after hitting :kbd:`Shift-C`.
+All options will be revealed in submenu after hitting :kbd:`Shift-C`.

 Clear Label